mguiagous/tensorflow-demo-sanjose/README.md

 # tensorflow-demo-sanjose
+Use Cas 1:  OCI Free Tier - Tenancy in US West San Jose with 1 Availability Domain

-San Jose version of the tensor flow demo including load balancer
+This version of the tensor flow demo is the foundation of the a local HA capability using Fault Domains

-This is the entry point of an incremental multi-tenancies, multi-cloud, and multi-region cloud applications provisioning scenario that is automated using the following DevOps tools: GitHub, Hashicorp Terraform, Ansible, OCI-CLI and Linux bash shell.
+This is the entry point of an incremental multi-tenancies, multi-cloud, and multi-region cloud applications provisioning scenario that is automated using the following tools: GitHub, Terraform, Ansible, OCI-CLI and Oracle Linux bash shell.

-Behind the scene we also used our own custom tool (Click 2 Consume), build in Oracle CloudShell as well as Oracle Managed Resources (Terraform Managed Service).
+Behind the scene we used our own custom tool (Click 2 Consume), build in Oracle CloudShell as well as ORM (Oracle Managed Resources - Terraform Managed Service).

-Jenkins is used to glue the whole together as a DevOps CI/CD pipeline.
+Jenkins pipelines will be used to glue together Infrastrcutre as Code (IaC), DevOps, CI/CD and Cloud Native principles.

-Last Update: 12/07/2022
+Last Update: 01/28/2022